saeedAlobidi/Node.js-entprise-application/README.md

-<b>This is an example of a simple CRUD application with layered software and separation of business logic vs technology base on clean-architecture for Uncle Bob's.</b>
+<b>This is an example of a simple CRUD application with layered software  base on clean-architecture for Uncle Bob's.</b>

  <br />